 About Your Inspector

-In addition to being an ASHI Certified Inspector and a Master CREIA inspector, Martin is also an AII Certified Manufactured Home Inspector, #M3156.
-Martin has been inspecting manufactured homes for over 16 years, has attended numerous workshops and seminars, and has received instructional tours of manufactured home factories by plant facility managers.
+In addition to being an ASHI Certified Inspector and a Master CREIA inspector, Martin is also an A.I.I.
+Certified Manufactured Home Inspector, #M3156.
+Martin has been inspecting manufactured homes since 1994, has attended numerous manufactured home workshops and seminars, and has received instructional tours of manufactured home factories by plant facility managers.

 Manufactured Home Park Issues - FAQ's